Connected Devices

 - Lack of Monitoring: As the number of connected devices grows, maintaining visibility and control over them becomes increasingly difficult.

-- Hardware-Based Attacks: Traditional cybersecurity solutions often overlook threats originating from rogue devices or malicious hardware implants.
+- Hardware-Based Attacks: Traditional cyber security solutions often overlook threats originating from rogue devices or malicious hardware implants.

 Network Attack Tools

-Hardware implants have the ability to perform a number of different attacks.
-Including data theft, malware injection, Distributed Denial of Service (DDoS), Advanced Persistent Threats (APTs), and Man-in-the-Middle (MiTM) attacks, all while remaining virtually undetectable.
-These hardware attack tools have been in use since at least 2008, initially costing around $20,000.
-But as such attack methods have become more common, they’ve also become significantly cheaper and easier to deploy.
-Today, a malicious USB device like the USB Rubber Ducky, can be purchased for as little as $50, a concept know as Bad USB.
+Hardware tools can carry out many types of attacks.
+These include data theft, malware, Distributed Denial of Service (DDoS), Advanced Persistent Threats (APTs), and Man-in-the-Middle (MiTM) attacks.
+They often stay hidden while doing so.
+These tools have been around since at least 2008.
+Back then, they cost about $20,000.
+But as these attacks became more common, the tools got cheaper and easier to use.
+Today, a device like the USB Rubber Ducky, based on the concept known as BadUSB, can be bought for as little as $50.

 Securing Network Connected Devices